DevgDg/Angular5-ResponsiveCarousel/README.md

 # Angular 5 -Carousel

-Responsive Angular 5 Carousel without any third party plugins.
+Basic Responsive Angular 5 Carousel without any third party plugins.

+See the video clip of the carousle demo - Angular-BasicCarousel.mp4